tsedmik/multi-exec-maven-plugin/README.md

 *path* - Path from where the commands will be executed *commands* - List of commands to execute
+*archiveFrom* - Locations from where files are archived.
+If you want to specify more than one location, separate them with ',' comma
-*archiveFrom* - Location from where files are archived *archiveTo* - Location where archived files will be stored
+*archiveTo* - Location where archived files will be stored

 ### Example: